Thomas Williams Jr.: Williams vs. Torres

 After a full year out, Williams returned on the undercard of Victor Ortiz vs. Devon Alexander on 17 February 2018 at the Don Haskins Center in El Paso, Texas.
 Williams suffered his third consecutive stoppage defeat, losing to Mexican boxer Humberto Velazco Torres.
 Williams was knocked out for the ten-count in round 4.

 Professional boxing record

-Personal
+Personal life

 Williams is the son of former heavyweight contender Thomas "Top Dawg" Williams Sr.